-The Flu Wiki, the first of the dedicated flu forums, was founded by DemFromCt, Pogge, and Melanie Mattson.
-This year, we lost Melanie after a long illness.
+The Flu Wiki, the first of the dedicated flu forums, was founded by DemFromCt, Pogge, and Melanie Matson.
+Last year, we lost Melanie after a long illness.
 She was a pioneer, and an activist, and is greatly missed.

 You can read more about her, and her legacy, here.

-Also in French is Francophones des FluTrackers, which is a section of Flutrackers, moderated by Muscade, Éditeur et Directeur.
+There is also Francophones des FluTrackers, which is a French language section of Flutrackers, moderated by Muscade, Éditeur et Directeur.

 There are other non-English language flu forums as well, such as Zone Grippe Aviaire H5N1 en français which is run by Lyro out of Quebec.
 This forum provides translations of many news articles, and blogs, into the French language along with commentary.

 And then there are the flubies, which number in the thousands.

 Some are active posters on the flu forums, while others take a more passive role.
 Many have become activists in their communities.